We all want to support the little guy. But how can you tell if you're making a big mistake?

 6. Happy employees

 You know you want to shop at a small business when you walk in, call the business, or email them and get a cheerful response.
-If employees are happy there and not stressed to the point of breaking, then it means the owner is treating them well and that’s a good sign that you, as the customer, will be taken care of as well.
+If employees are happy there and not stressed to the point of breaking; then it means the owner is treating them well and that’s a good sign that you, the customer, will be taken care of too.
 Plus, the happy employees will further enhance the positive customer experience that the small business owner most likely is trying to create.